kurtiz/documentations/docs/android/accessing-app-data-without-rooting.md

 :::info

 I reverse engineered the app to get the database location and name.
-If you're wondering how I did that, visit [this docs](/docs/android/reverse-engineering-android-apps.md).
+If you're wondering how I did that, visit [this docs](/docs/category/android).

+[comment]: <> "If you're wondering how I did that, visit [this docs](/docs/android/reverse-engineering-android-apps.md)."

 :::